-When employees hop in their cars to run errands for work, employers might feel released of liability – out of sight, out of mind, right?
-Employees are in their own cars, for which they (better) have their own insurance.
-If they cause an accident, that’s their problem, right?
-Possibly, but sometimes, the liability falls on the employer.
+When employees hop in their cars to run errands for work, employers might feel released of liability if a kind of out-of-sight, out-of-mind way.
+Employees are in their own cars, and for which they better have their own insurance.
+If they cause an accident, some bosses feel like that’s the employee’s problem, but sometimes the liability does fall on the employer.

 Businesses with fewer than 50 employees are not required by law to insure their workforce.
 However, about half of them do anyway.
 There are several options for very small businesses that want to provide health insurance to their workforce.
 Many still go the traditional route with group health insurance.
 Many, however, are finding other ways to provide coverage as health insurance premiums steadily rise.

 Employers have always faced penalties for misclassifying employees as independent contractors but now, with the Affordable Care Act (ACA), some employers are finding yet another reason to try to skirt around the law.

 Under the ACA, employers with 50 or more employees are required to offer health benefits to their workforce.
 If they don’t make health benefits available by the deadline, the company pays a penalty.
 You can see, then, how some companies might want to report having fewer than 50 employees so that they don’t have to offer health benefits.